Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 The linear transducer for 3D imaging has a wide footprint and a central frequency of 7.5Mhz – 11Mhz.

-What can you use this transducer for?
+What can you use this linear transducer for?

 • Breast